ccs-amsterdam/workshop-codequality/structure.md

 * Can you identify parts of the code that violate the DRY or separation of concerns?
 * Which functions would you make to solve these issues?
 * Do you think the code needs separate modules?
 * Refactor the code by making those functions/modules and changing the main logic.
 * Add `__main__`  code to separate command line usage from the created functions.
 * Do you think the new code improves on the reusability and readability of the program?

-(Ideally, clone the code locally, start a new branch, and make your changes in the branch so we can compare them through a pull request!
-See our [previous workshop on using github](https://github.com/vanatteveldt/github-workshop))
+To work on the code, create a fork of the [eldrow](https://github.com/vanatteveldt/eldrow) repository (button in top right) and clone the code locally, and commit and push your changes!
+See also our [previous workshop on using github](https://github.com/vanatteveldt/github-workshop)